Jorge Navarro Suárez

 Jorge Luis Navarro Suárez (born July 8, 1964) is a Puerto Rican politician affiliated with the New Progressive Party (PNP).
 He has been a member of the Puerto Rico House of Representatives since 2004 representing District 5.

 Early years and studies

-Jorge Luis Navarro Suárez was born on July 8, 1964 in San Juan.
-He is the second of five children born to politician Georgie Navarro and Nitza Suárez.
+Jorge Luis Navarro Suárez was born on July 8, 1964, in San Juan.
+He is the second of five children born to politician Georgie Navarro Alicea and Nitza Suárez.
 Navarro graduated high school from the University Gardens School.
-He then completed a Bachelor's degree in Management and Finance from the University of Puerto Rico at Bayamón.
+He then completed a bachelor's degree in management and finance from the University of Puerto Rico at Bayamón.

 Professional career

 After graduating, Navarro started working in the private sector, as manager in the Pueblo Supermarket chain.
-He also served as Special Aide of the then-Secretary of Commerce, Juan F. Woldroff.
-Navarro also worked as Deputy Director of a federal entrepreneurial program from the Development Bank called Minority Business Opportunity of Commerce, helping small business to develop.
+He also served as special aide of the then-secretary of commerce, Juan F. Woldroff.
+Navarro also worked as deputy director of a federal entrepreneurial program from the development bank called Minority Business Opportunity of Commerce, helping small business to develop.